Huntley Meadows Park: A Scenic Wetlands Hike in Alexandria, Virginia

-Huntley Meadows park is home to a diversity of wildlife, from barred owls to great egrets.
-There are three hiking trails: Cedar Trail, Deer Trail and Heron Trail.
+Huntley Meadows Park is a 1,554-acre regional park in Alexandria, Virginia that has three hiking trails: Cedar Trail, Deer Trail and Heron Trail.

 As you walk, you’ll see the Huntley Meadows Park trail map alongside the trail in several places.
 Scan the QR code to open up a mobile version of the map.